-1-3.3 Waivers and Exemptions.
+1-3.4 Waivers and Exemptions.

 A waiver provides authority to deviate from a criteria requirement for a specific period, typically 12 months.
 An exemption provides authority to deviate from a requirement indefinitely.
 Refer to MIL-STD-3007 for the waiver and exemption request and approval process.
-When additional coordination for waivers or exemptions is required due to a regulatory or functional authority, the affected criteria document will include additional information.

-1-3.4 UFC Hierarchy.
+1-3.5 UFC Hierarchy.

-UFC 1-200-01 is the overarching document for buildings and facilities used by DoD.
-UFC 1-200-01 directs the use of the International Building Code® (IBC), the International Existing Building Code® (IEBC), Core UFC, other UFC as applicable to the building, facility, structure, or system, and Facility Criteria (FC) as they pertain to the applicable DoD Component.
+UFC 1-200-01 is the overarching document for buildings and facilities owned by DoD.
+UFC 1-200-01 directs the use of the International Building Code® (IBC), the International Existing Building Code® (IEBC), International Green Construction Code® (IgCC), Core UFC, other UFC as applicable to the building, facility, structure, or system, and Facility Criteria (FC) as they pertain to the applicable DoD Component.

-1-3.4.1 UFC 3- Series.
+1-3.5.1 UFC 3- Series.